Function

 The first value in the ordered pair is the input, and the second value is the output.
 The

-a function, the first value can not be repeated.
-Notice this allows
+the output.
+For a function, the first value can not be repeated.
+Notice this

 The definition of a function as a set of ordered pairs allows us to define functions that